lkodinsson/MARS/Fantasy/Races.md

 **Cognition** Elves have exceptional memories due to their long life span, and exceptional perception due to living in the wilds.
 They get a +1 to knowledge, and +1 to any perception checks made while in the wild.

-**Size** Elves are medium sized, but as tall as a large sized creature.
+**Size** Elves are medium sized, but can be as tall as a large sized creature.

 **Speed** Elves have a movement speed of 7m.